mwcproject/docs/register_HODL_program_qt-wallet.md

   Q: **What is the difference between HODL Classes**

-  A: Depending on "how old" your Coins are, they will fall in different Classes.
+  A: Depending on "how old" your Coin-Outputs are, they will fall in different Classes.
   The exact details of which class gets which benefit aren't out yet.
 Generally the older your registered coins the more you will earn.

   * Class 1 - Blocks - 0 - 202,500